frankoliveira/frankoliveira/README.md

 - 👋 Hi, I’m @frankoliveira.
-- 👀 I’m interested in software Development.
+- 👀 I’m interested in software development.
 - 🌱 I’m currently learning web development with: HTML, CSS, JavaScript, Node, Ajax, Gulp, JQuery, Bootstrap, React, VueJS and SQL.
   I'm also learning other skills in my Computer Science degree at UFRRJ.
 - 💞️ I’m looking to collaborate on software development, mobile development, Artificial Inteligence, Machine Learning and Data Science.
 I like to embrace new chalenges,